 Resident assistants are compensated with a single room in the residence hall to which they are assigned and a stipend of $1,000 per semester paid in bi-weekly installments.
 Resident assistants are not eligible for college employment benefits such as health insurance, the retirement plan, etc.

 During the summer, we do employ a smaller number of resident assistants as well as staff to assist us in facilitating the Summer Bridge program and managing operations in the Residential Life office.
-These opportunities are typically filled by current resident assistants who served on staff during the academic year prior to the summer of employment.
+These opportunities are filled by current resident assistants who served on staff during the academic year prior to the summer of employment.
 Specifically, the available positions include:

 - Resident Assistants — During the summer months (May-August), we employ approximately five resident assistants in Spinner Place and in our summer buildings on campus to build communities in these facilities, coordinate programming, serve in a duty rotation to respond to emergency and crisis situations, and complete administrative needs such as check-ins and check-outs.
 Compensation includes a single room at no cost, as well as a stipend of $1,200 which is paid in equal bi-weekly installments over the summer months.
 Summer positions are not open to new applicants.
 You must have served as a Resident Assistant either currently or previously to be considered for a summer position.
 Contact Dan O'Hara at 802.651.5913 with questions.